paasim/diplo/README.md

     " via ", "-"
 1 | Aus F Tri hlds
   |          ^     , _errDeltas = [Directed "orders3.txt" 0 9 9 9]}

-$ # Trying to issue an order for a unit that does not occupy the given space
-$ cat orders4.txt
-Eng A Ank holds
-$ diplo-exe --orders orders4.txt
-Validation errors:
-Unit 'England Army' does not occupy 'Ank, Coast'.
 ```

 ## Todo